HenrikBengtsson/matrixStats/revdep/problems.md

     See ‘/c4/home/henrik/repositories/matrixStats/revdep/checks/microsamplingDesign/new/microsamplingDesign.Rcheck/00install.out’ for details.
     ```

+*   checking C++ specification ...
+NOTE
+    ```
+      Specified C++11: please drop specification unless essential
+    ```

 *   checking re-building of vignette outputs ...
-WARNING
+NOTE
     ```
     Error(s) in re-building vignettes:
       ...
     --- re-building ‘microsamplingDesign.Rmd’ using rmarkdown
-    Warning: The closing backticks on line 165 ("```") in microsamplingDesign.Rmd do not match the opening backticks " ```" on line 163.
-You are recommended to fix either the opening or closing delimiter of the code chunk to use exactly the same numbers of backticks and same level of indentation (or blockquote).
+    Warning: The closing fence on line 165 ("```") in microsamplingDesign.Rmd does not match the opening fence " ```" on line 163.
+You are recommended to fix either the opening or closing fence of the code chunk to use exactly the same numbers of backticks and same level of indentation (or blockquote).
+See https://yihui.org/en/2021/10/unbalanced-delimiters/ for more info.
     !
 LaTeX Error: File `iftex.sty' not found.

     !
 Emergency stop.